 - Cognitive behavioral therapy (CBT): CBT for OCD emphasizes the connection between thoughts, feelings, and behaviors.
 Therapists help clients break the link between obsessive thoughts and compulsive behaviors.

-- Acceptance and commitment therapy (ACT): ACT focuses on psychological flexibility and encourages clients to explore alternative ways to respond to the distress caused by obsessive thoughts.
+- Acceptance and commitment therapy (ACT): ACT for OCD focuses on psychological flexibility and encourages clients to explore alternative ways to respond to the distress caused by obsessive thoughts.

 - Mindfulness-based CBT (MBCT): MBCT emphasizes allowing intrusive thoughts to pass without judgment or acting on them.
 By taking an observational stance on these obsessions, the drive to use compulsions can decrease.